Singapore English: English language trends in Singapore

-In 2010, 52% of Chinese children and 26% of Malay children aged between 5 and 14 speak English at home, as compared to 36% and 9.4% respectively in 2000.
+In 2010, 52% of Chinese children and 26% of Malay children aged between 5 and 14 speak English at home, in contrast to 36% and 9.4% respectively in 2000.

 Other official languages in Singapore

 English is Singapore's main and one of the four official languages, along with Malay, Chinese and Tamil.
 The symbolic national language is Malay for historical reasons.
 All official signs, legislation and documents are required to be in English, although translations in the other official languages are sometimes included, though it is not necessary.
 Under the education system, English is the language of instruction for all subjects except the official Mother Tongue languages (the other three official languages) and the literatures of those languages.